How to Create Digital Signatures for Remote Work

 ● Make sure you can keep a copy

 Record retention is important in case you need to make references to the document in the future.
 You can make a copy of the document after signing it.
-Some platforms automatically create copies which that are sent to all the parties after a document has been completed and signed.
+Some platforms automatically create copies that are sent to all the parties after a document has been completed and signed.

 Docsketch, DocuSign and HelloSign are examples of platforms that do this.
-If you don’t use one of them, make sure the your platform allows you to retrieve and store a copy of any and all documents you’ve signed.
+If you don’t use one of them, make sure your platform allows you to retrieve and store a copy of any and all documents you’ve signed.

 ● Level of signature security